bvinoth186/notes/cheat.md

 - It automatically replicate the data across mutplie AZ
 - Better to support stateless web/app apps (RDS too but DynamoDB is better option)
 - Global Table - for good latency, if data is accessed from diff geo locations
+- DynamoDB Autoscaling - dynamically adjusts the provisioned throughput capacity on your behalf. increases read and write capacity units incase of sudden traffic without throttling and also reduces when the load is less

 # RedShift